averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>The session facilitator has access to the `game_session` with attached `player` records.
 - FC5.4 The session facilitator must be able to reset the password of a player allocated to the game session
   <br>The session facilitator has access to the `game_session` with attached `player` records.
 Each `player` record has a `password` field (with a `salt`).
-- FC5.5 The session facilitator must be able to change the access rights of a player for the game session
+- FC5.5 The session facilitator must be able to change the access of a player to the game session
-  <br>There are no access rights for players.
-A field to *block* a `player` from playing can be added.
+  <br>A field to *block* a `player` from playing the game should be added.
 See NOTE.
 - FC5.6 The session facilitator must be able to allocate an existing user to the game session
   <br>A `player` can be linked to a `user` in the database through a nullable field `user_id`.
 - FC5.7 The session facilitator must be able to deallocate an existing user from the game session